micmejia/bible-dump/AMPC/Luke/Luke 9.md

-But Jesus said to him, Allow the dead to bury their own dead; but as for you, go _and_ publish abroad [^x]throughout all regions the kingdom of God.
+But Jesus said to him, Allow the dead to bury their own dead; but as for you, go _and_ publish abroad throughout all regions the kingdom of God.